saloniamatteo/Arch/README.md

 + To search a package in the official repositories, run: `pacman -Ss package-name`
 + To search a package you installed, run: `pacman -Qs package-name`
 + To clear the package cache, run: `sudo pacman -Sc`
++ To list installed packages that are not needed, run: `pacman -Qdt`
++ To list packages installed via the AUR/PKGBUILDS, run: `pacman -Qm`
++ To list packages installed via pacman repos, run: `pacman -Qn`

 For other commands, see [https://wiki.archlinux.org/index.php/Pacman/Rosetta](https://wiki.archlinux.org/index.php/Pacman/Rosetta)